 |Olive Tree Drooping.||Olive trees can droop due to overwatering and often too much fertilizer.|

-Olive tree usually die back because they are living in conditions that are significantly contrary to their native Mediterranean environment.
+Olive trees usually die back because they are living in conditions that are significantly contrary to their native Mediterranean environment.

-To revive dying olive trees recreate some of the conditions of their natural Mediterranean environment with full sun, well draining gritty soils, and avoid watering unless their is a drought.
-Olive trees die back in Winter but often recover in Spring with warmer temperature and more sunlight.
+To revive dying olive trees recreate some of the conditions of their natural Mediterranean environment with full sun, well-draining gritty soils, and avoid watering unless there is a drought.
+Olive trees die back in Winter but often recover in Spring with warmer temperatures and more sunlight.

 Keep reading to learn why the olive tree is dying and how to implement the solutions to revive your dying olive tree…

 Olive Tree Leaves Losing Leaves

 - Symptoms.
 Leaves often turn brown or even yellow and fall off.